 top of page

-Every Wednesday I'm going to write something real from the classroom.
-No tips, no press releases - just honest stories from behind the whiteboard.
+Every week I'm going to write something real from the classroom.
+Not just tips, not just press releases - just honest stories from behind the whiteboard.

 "Put your kids under your cars".
 That's what I said.
 Out loud.
 To a room full of adults who had paid money to be there in my first aid class.
 What I meant was: pop your child manikins under your chairs.
 What came out was something that probably should have been reported to Oranga Tamariki.